Posted on November 17, 2020 in Arizona Law

 When you accept a plea bargain offered by the prosecutor, you are pleading guilty to a crime.
 You will have a criminal record, and a judge will sentence you.
 Therefore, you must consider a plea deal very carefully.

-Your criminal defense lawyer can help you decide whether a plea bargain is in your best interest based on the facts of your case.
+Your Phoenix criminal defense lawyers can help you decide whether a plea bargain is in your best interest based on the facts of your case.
 For example, if the evidence the state has against you is overwhelming, you might want to accept the plea deal to receive a reduced sentence.
 If you were to go to trial, a jury might find you guilty of the original criminal charges, which could result in more severe punishments.

 Potential advantages of accepting a plea agreement include: